 Hello I’m David Lovell and I am the Project Lead for Naval Related Programmes at Plymouth Marjon University.
 At Marjon we run a training programme for Naval Officers, specifically from Oman in the Middle East, designed to prepare young officers for further Naval training both within the UK, at BRNC Dartmouth and in Oman.
 The programme consists of three main modules, namely English, personal fitness and maritime subjects.
 An important element in this training is the cultural, social and environmental experience that the students enjoy whilst at Marjon.
 The Omani Military are particularly keen that the students experience and witness the family life of a British household and to that end we have, for many years, partnered with local host families who accommodate and integrate these young men into their household for the duration of their time in Plymouth.
 For many of these young people it is the first time they have been away from home and visited a different country.
 Their average age is between 19-22 and all have a good understanding of spoken English.
 What are we looking for? : families to welcome guests into their homes to experience life in a UK household to eat together, join in discussions, listen to each other to understand that safety and security are a priority to include the guest in family life conversations, family outings, activities, the day to day things that families get up to to have fun in a comfortable and welcoming environment What are the benefits for those who might be interested in participating in homestay?: the opportunity to learn about another culture meet interesting and engaging people to share stories and experiences to expand their horizons to help others new to the UK to acclimatise to allow others to experience life in a UK household to build life-long friendships to offer insights, viewpoints and knowledge on the local area, it's culture and community gain satisfaction and a sense of pride from helping others and providing a welcoming, comfortable and inclusive environment to earn additional income If hosting a student in your home is something that might be of interest to you then please get in touch with Maddy Hopson on Plymouth 01752 636711 or e-mail firstname.lastname@example.org

-The University is committed to the principles of equal opportunities in all aspects of University life.
-The aim of these principles is that no person is treated less favourably than another on grounds of social class, sex, race, colour, nationality, ethnic or racial origin.
+The University is committed to the principles of equal opportunities in all aspects of university life.
+The aim of these principles is that no person is treated less favourably than another on grounds of social class, gender, race, colour, nationality, ethnic or racial origin.